kizniche/Mycodo/mycodo-manual.rst

 '''''''''''''''

-A Duration Method allows a ***Setpoint*** (for PIDs) or ***Duty Cycle*** (for Timers) to be set after specific durations of time.
+A Duration Method allows a ***Setpoint*** (for PIDs) or ***Duty Cycle*** (for Conditional) to be set after specific durations of time.
 Each new duration added will stack, meaning it will come after the previous duration, meaning a newly-added ***Start Setpoint*** will begin after the previous entry's ***End Setpoint***.